kalekundert/wellmap/docs/file_format.rst

 ``A1,C3,...,E5`` example from above: C3 is two rows and two columns away from A1, so this pattern specifies every odd well between A1 and E5.

+.. _precedence:

 Precedence rules
 ================
 It is possible to specify multiple values for a single experimental parameter in a single well.
-The following layout, where `[expt]` and `[well.A1]` both specify different samples for the same well, shows a typical way for this to
+The following layout, where `expt` and `well` both specify different samples for the same well, shows a typical way for this to happen:
-happen:

 .. code-block:: toml